dragonflypl/web-wiki/flexbox&cssgrid.md

 ## Flexbox spec

+With the ability to reorder children, wrap elements and divide up space on a collection of dynamic children, Flexbox is an essential layout tool for responsive applications and websites.

 Flexbox works in two directions : X or Y asix.

 Flexbox has `container` and `children` .
 Some props are applied to container, other to children